statamic/v2-docs/content/pages/7.addons/2.classes/7.tasks/index.md

 title: Tasks
 id: 4ccdc432-2a6a-4a74-9228-f09f93c9d1ad
 ---

+## Overview {#overview}

-Typically, to automate tasks you would use various "cron jobs" that runs things at specified intervals.
+Typically, to automate tasks on a server you would use various "cron jobs" that runs things at specified intervals.
 You'd need to use the command line and remember strange syntaxes to get it working.
 How annoying.
 The Task Scheduler makes this simple.

 ## Starting the Scheduler {#starting}